 Borneo is a land of untouched rainforest, epic rivers and amazing wildlife.
 Award-winning guide Kevin Albin reveals how to avoid the honeypots, starting with sun bears – his personal passion

-Sepilok is a popular destination to see the orangutans, but right next door is a sanctuary for sun bears (helped along by my Wanderlust Guide Awards bursary).
+Sepilok is a popular destination to see the orangutans, but right next door is a sanctuary for sun bears (helped along by my Wanderlust World Guide Awards bursary).
 These bears are the smallest of all sub-species and, like the orangutans, they are arboreal and are losing their habitat through deforestation.
 Sadly, they are also poached, captured for pets, and used in Asian medicine.

 The Bornean Sun Bear Conservation Centre currently has 25 bears in residence.
 Conservationists are nursing them back to health and, where necessary, are preparing them to be released into the forest.
 As so few people know about the sun bears, including Malaysians and Indonesians, the Centre is also involved in education and raising the animal's profile.